jundalisay/superb/content/en/research/pythagoras/sentences/strobeus.md

-+++
+---
+title: "Select Sentences Of Sextus The Pythagorean"
+date: 2022-04-10
+# date: 2022-04-13
+image: /covers/sentences.jpg
-title= "Pythagoric Ethical Sentences From Stobæus" date= 2015-09-09 image= "/covers/sentences.jpg" description= "Do not even think of doing what should not be done.
-Choose rather to be strong in soul than in body" author= "Strobeus" linkb= "/research/pythagoras/sentences/sextus" linkbtext= "sextus" linkf= "/research/pythagoras/sentences/symbols" linkftext= "Symbols"
+description: "Do not even think of doing what should not be done.
+Choose rather to be strong in soul than in body"
-+++
+author: Stobaeus
+# icon: /icons/spmat.png
+---

 These have been omitted in the Opuscula Mythologica, etc. of Gale.